Procoptodon: Diet and molar patterns

 These animals lived alongside modern species of kangaroos, but specialised on a diet of leaves from trees and shrubs.
 Their robust skull architecture and shortened faces have been thought to be related to increased masseter muscles used to chew foods.
+Similar to Macropus giganteus, Procoptodon has molar patterns that indicate they had a similar, grassy, herbivorous diet (as opposed to leaves) and were grazers, but determining specific diets and preference of extinct herbivores is admittedly difficult.
+Enamel bioapatite δ44/42Ca measurements indicate that dicots featured very heavily in the diet of Procoptodon.

 Dental microwear of P. goliah supports a browsing diet.
 Large bicuspids, crenulated dental crowns, and a massive bony jaw present in the fossil evidence of P. goliah would have been required to process and digest a substantial amount of leafy fodder.
 Stable isotopic data suggest its diet consisted of plants using a C4 photosynthetic pathway, typically associated with grasses.
 In this case, however, chenopod saltbushes found throughout semiarid Australia were considered a more likely source of the C4 signature.
-[An intensification in aridity during the second half of the Pleistocene propagated the evolutionary progression of P. goliah to adapt to an abundance of dry vegetation.
+An intensification in aridity during the second half of the Pleistocene propagated the evolutionary progression of P. goliah to adapt to an abundance of dry vegetation.
 Evidence that P. goliah was the most widely distributed species among the Pleistocene macropodids throughout the continent shows that this species was adapted to a tougher diet than any other extinct Pleistocene sthenurine.
-Similar to Macropus giganteus, Procoptodon has molar patterns that indicate they had a similar, grassy, herbivorous diet (as opposed to leaves) and were grazers, but determining specific diets and preference of extinct herbivores is admittedly difficult.
 Through the study of isotopic composition of P. goliah tooth enamel, in addition to biomechanical bone features, dietary clues and feeding behavior have been deduced.
 The osteological characters furnish evidence of P. goliah's ability to handle fibrous vegetables and salt consumption.
 This, in turn, leads to the belief that the species needed to be close to a water source to deal with salt intake; at the same time, though, some theories are beginning to arise that limb remains indicate the ability to travel distances both to and from water sources.
+The dental microwear of P. gilli and P. browneorum are very similar and are both indicative of a highly generalised diet.

 Extinction

 The genus was present until at least about 45,000 years ago before going extinct, although some evidence indicates it may have survived to as recently as 18,000 years ago.
 Its extinction may have been due to climate shifts during the Pleistocene, or to human hunting.
 Those who support the hypothesis of a human-mediated extinction process cite that the arrival of humans to continental Australia occurred around the same time as the disappearance of this species.
 More evidence that this extinction was facilitated by human interaction is that the time period in which the extinction occurred was characterised by a relatively stable climate.
 However, no evidence of predation on or consumption of P. goliah by humans has been found in the fossil record.

-New evidence has been found, however, which shows humans arrived 10,000–15,000 years prior to extinction.